 All inconsistent provisions of prior laws adopted by the City and County of Denver are hereby repealed, but only to the extent necessary to remedy the inconsistency.

 (h) Effective Date.

-All provisions of this act shall take effect immediately.
+All provisions of this act shall take effect immediately

-ENACTED AND ORDAINED this \\\\\ day of \\\\, 2019, by the City and County of Denver, Colorado.
+7 iii provisions or tims det shair take erre et iriiriediatelyi ENACTED AND ORDAINED this day of , 2019, by the City and County of Denver, Colorado.